david618/rt/docs/IntroTest.md

 </pre>

 - git clone pulls the code down
-- mvn builds the project (Takes a minute or so); should end with BUILD SUCCESS.
+- mvn install compiles the code (Takes a minute or so); should end with BUILD SUCCESS.
+- This project includes the test apps (tcp-kafka, kafka-cnt, and more); More details are on the rt github page.

+#### Simulator

 Do the same for Simulator
 <pre>